coranstow/cc-Audit-Log-ksql/ReadMe.md

 # KSQL for Confluent Audit
 This repo contains some ksql statements that manage Confluent Clout audit logs.
-It assumes that the confluent audit log topic has beeen mirrored into the local cluster by Confluent Cluster Linking.
+It assumes that the confluent audit log topic has been mirrored into the local cluster by Confluent Cluster Linking.

 ## Start by creating a stream over the mirror topic and replicating everything into a new topic.
 The mirror topic has a restrictions on what we can do with it, including a restriction on changing the retention time away.
-We will replicate the mesages from the mirror topic into a new topic with different settings, including a longer retention.
+We will replicate the messages from the mirror topic into a new topic with different settings, including a longer retention.

 `create-retrained-audit-stream-topic.sql` will
 1. Create the stream `confluent_audit_log_events_mirror_raw` over the audit mirror topic